-The holidays are right around the corner and it’s time to start planning fall meals for events, gatherings, and everyday weeknight dinners.
-Today, I’m sharing one of my all-time favorites: Roasted Brussels Sprouts With Goat Cheese & Cranberries!
-I’ve made and taken this side dish to countless parties and it’s always one of the most talked about dishes.
+The holidays are here and it’s the season of cozy meals, holiday parties, and family gatherings.
+Today, I’m sharing one of my all-time favorite side dish recipes: Roasted Brussels Sprouts With Goat Cheese & Cranberries!
+I’ve made and taken this side dish to countless parties, and it’s always one of the most talked about dishes.
 Here’s some of the feedback I’ve received:

 - “I never liked brussels sprouts before, but I LOVE them this way!”